 People here seem fiercely loyal to their particular neighborhoods, but not to the point of violence.
 No need to change bandanna colors before crossing from Fremont to Ballard.

 I stayed in Fremont, what was half-jokingly dubbed the “Center of the Universe” and considered the epicenter for all things weird in Seattle.
 Legend holds that some local scientists once determined that the center of the universe was actually located at N. Freemont Ave and 35th Street North.

 No doubt, numerous craft IPAs—among other substances—were involved in drawing that conclusion.
 Because their inebriated hypothesis could neither be proven nor dismissed, the Metropolitan King County Council made Fremont the official center of the universe in 1994.
 It has to be true because they placed a marker at the spot, right?

 If you’ve ever tried geocaching, the headquarters for Geocaching.com is nearby.
 Quirky?
 Yes.
 Fun?
 Definitely.
 I met up with some travel friends who gave me a brief tour of the headquarters.
-Let’s just say it didn’t look anything like the stale corporate environment I left at IBM.
+Let’s just say it didn’t look anything like my experience at IBM, ha.